Codecademy/docs/content/php/concepts/math-functions/terms/is-finite/is-finite.md

   $test_value1 = 25/5;
   $test_value2 = log(0);

-// Use the if-else conditional to check whether the test values are finite or not
+// The if-else conditional checks whether the test values are finite or not

   if (is_finite($test_value1)) {
     echo "Test value 1 is finite.";